Model Town (Delhi): History

-The Model Town site had earlier formed part of the Delhi Town Planning Committee's preferred site for the construction of New Delhi in 1912.
-The land lying north of Shahjahanabad was a popular choice as the most suitable location for the new capital city, as the area formed a continuity to the old city, encapsulating the existing Civil Lines area into the new city as well.
-The area was also associated with the Delhi Durbars, where the coronation ceremonies of three British monarchs were held.
+The Model Town site was initially part of the Delhi Town Planning Committee's preferred location for New Delhi in 1912.
+The land north of Shahjahanabad was favored for its continuity with the old city and its inclusion of the Civil Lines area.
+This region was also linked to the Delhi Durbars, where the coronation ceremonies of three British monarchs took place.

-The site was later shifted to Raisina hill, south of Shahjahanabad owing to expenses of acquiring land and the ideology of establishing new symbolism for the new city, leaving precedents of the old city behind.
+The site for New Delhi was moved to Raisina Hill, south of Shahjahanabad, due to land acquisition costs and the desire to create new symbolism for the city, distancing it from the old city.

-Model Town, developed in the pre-master plan of 1962 phase, was one of the most well planned neighbourhoods, when planning norms did not exist.
-This affluent residential area was Delhi's first post-independence elite neighbourhood.
+By the 1940s, Model Town's aristocratic landowners partnered with DLF to develop their estate into a neighborhood, becoming one of the best-planned areas before the 1962 master plan.
+This affluent residential area was Delhi's first elite neighborhood post-independence.

 Neighbourhood

-The Imperial Town Planning Movement gave birth to New Delhi, Model Town and Civil Lines, advocating low-rise orderly development, with large plot sizes and single-storey buildings, with a maximum ground coverage of as little as 25 % of the entire plot area.
+The Imperial Town Planning Movement led to the creation of New Delhi, Model Town, and Civil Lines, promoting low-rise development with large plots, single-storey buildings, and a maximum ground coverage of 25%.